 Choosing a date is one of the most important things you'll do during the planning process for your Tampa Bay wedding.
 While summer is often an ideal time to get married in more northern parts of the country, the same considerations don't apply to Florida weddings.

-“Florida is hot in the summer, like chill out in the AC and in the pool hot!
+“Florida is hot in the summer, like chill out in the a/c and in the pool hot!
 So we really urge couples considering a Florida wedding in the summer to look at an indoor wedding venue with floor-to-ceiling windows and great views.
-Your family and friends will thank you later,” wedding planner Tammy Watterman of Special Moments Event Planning shares.”
+Your family and friends will thank you later,” wedding planner Tammy Waterman of Special Moments Event Planning advises.

 To help you make your wedding as comfortable as possible, we asked our Marry Me Tampa Bay preferred wedding pros to share their best advice for couples considering a summer wedding.